 Nursey Foundation Impact Fund

-We are excited to introduce the Nursey Foundation Impact Fund (NFIF), a grant initiative created to support grassroots nonprofits making a meaningful difference in the Greater Tampa Bay Area.
+The Nursey Foundation Impact Fund (NFIF) is a grant initiative supporting nonprofit organizations creating meaningful, local impact in the Greater Tampa Bay Area.

-Through NFIF, we provide funding to community-based organizations addressing critical needs in Mental Health, Hunger, Homelessness, Foster Care Transitions, and Childhood Illnesses.
+Through NFIF, we provide funding to community-based programs addressing critical needs in Mental Health, Hunger, Homelessness, Foster Care Transitions, and Childhood Illness.

 Making a Difference Together